RealOrangeOne/theorangeone.net/content/posts/how-to-store-passwords.md

 An interesting characteristic of passwords is that that two slightly similar inputs can give completely different answers.

-There are many different hashing algorithms, although the most common are the SHA family, specifically SHA265 and SHA512.
+There are many hashing algorithms, although the most common are the SHA family, specifically SHA265 and SHA512.
 SHA1 and MD5 are whilst better than nothing, considered insecure.
 Base64 is not a hash!

 When storing a users' password, rather than storing the password, you store the hash.
 To authenticate, just look for rows where the username is the provided username, and the password is the hash of the provided password.